cardano-foundation/CIPs/CIP-????/README.md

 ---

 ## Abstract
 In the absence of atomic delegation, in order for layer 1 (L1) Dapp users to maintain full delegation control of their assets, each user must have his/her own address while using the Dapp.
 This poses a challenge: if all users have their own addresses while using the Dapp, how can users find and interact with each other, without relying on a central order batcher?
-This informational CIP proposes an NFT standard, called "Beacon Tokens", to solve this broadcasting issue.
+This informational CIP proposes an NFT standard, called ***Beacon Tokens***, to solve this broadcasting issue.
 Using beacon tokens, it is possible to create distributed L1 Dapps (eg, DEXs, p2p lending, etc) where users not only maintain full delegation control of their assets, but can also maintain full custody of their assets at all times.
 Beacon tokens can be generalized to other use cases, such as creating an on-chain personal address book tied to - and fully recoverable by - a user's payment pubkey, or trustlessly sharing reference scripts with other blockchain users.

 ## Motivation: why is this CIP necessary?
 To date, there are very few L1 Dapps in which users maintain full delegation control of their assets.
 Those that do, tend to be closed source and, therefore, do not share how they have overcome the broadcasting issue associated with giving each user his/her own Dapp address.
 The rest of the L1 Dapps usually end up pooling user assets together and therefore are forced to delegate the assets all together.
 In Proof-of-Stake (PoS) blockchains, this is a significant security concern.
 The more popular a L1 Dapp becomes, the more centralized the underlying stake becomes.
 Some Dapps try to address this concern by: